 October is Breast Cancer Awareness Month: a time for education, support, and dialogue surrounding the importance of knowing your body, your temple – and understanding how to take proactive care of that sacred place.
 As architects and stewards of the clean beauty movement, 100% PURE™ felt it unequivocally necessary to support the message of breast cancer awareness, and all that it entails – including the relevance of living a clean, non-toxic lifestyle.

-P.S. – Shop our non-toxic Breast Cancer Awareness Beauty Set to help support the cause!
+P.S. – Shop our non-toxic Pretty in Pink Duo to help support the cause!
 All donations go to the Keep A Breast Foundation.

-Ahead of last week’s panel, we got an exclusive interview with Founder and Global CCO of the Keep A Breast Foundation, Shaney jo Darden.
+In 2019, we interviewed Keep A Breast Foundation founder Shaney jo Darden to get her take on the importance of education and awareness in pursuit of early prevention.
 This woman is a creative powerhouse, fierce supporter of women’s rights, and absolute she-spiration who empowers women to know their bodies through art and education.
 The boldly creative mission of Keep A Breast continues to educate young people around the world, helping them to understand the power of prevention through early detection.